odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 In practice, every component (except the root component) may be destroyed at any time and replaced (or not) with another component.
 This means that each component internal state is not persistent.
 This is fine in many cases, but there certainly are situations where we want to keep some data around.
-For example, all discuss messages should not be reloaded every time we display a channel.
+For example, all Discuss messages should not be reloaded every time we display a channel.

 Also, it may happen that we need to write some code that is not a component.
-Maybe something that process all barcodes, or that manages the user configuration (context, ...).
+Maybe something that process all barcodes, or that manages the user configuration (context, etc.).

 The Odoo framework defines the idea of a :ref:`service <frontend/services>`, which is a persistent piece of code that exports state and/or functions.
 Each service can depend on other services, and